-The new Deep Blue Daynight 32 T100 diving watch brings you all features that you may expect from the American brand: impressive water resistance that makes suitable for real diving, sturdy body that was probably inspired by a sledge hammer, a reliable self-winding movement made in another country, and the usual set of tritium tubes that glow brightly virtually for decades without needing any recharging.
+The 2013 Deep Blue Daynight 32 T100 brings you all the features that you may expect from the American brand: an impressive water resistance that makes suitable for real diving, a sturdy body that was probably inspired by a sledgehammer, a reliable self-winding movement made in another country, and the usual set of tritium tubes that glow brightly virtually for decades without needing any recharging.

 The thing that slightly bothers me is that Seiko uses this movement to power its new branch of entry-level models that are assembled in China, as does Invicta with its, for example, 8926OB Pro Diver model that costs just $80 USD, so it’s a little frustrating to see this movement animating a watch selling for whole $500 (shipping not included).

 On the other hand, LUM-TEC employed the same movement in its $995 worth Bronze M54 Automatic model, so the man standing behind Deep Blue brand doesn’t look like he is charging way too much for this gadget.
 After all, the watch looks great, offers an impressive water resistance rating and can be used as a daily beater whether you love diving or just enjoy wearing it as a sporty accessory.

 However, if you plan to buy this new Deep Blue Daynight 32 T100 Automatic as a diving companion for the next ten years or so, make sure that you have a Seiko service center somewhere close to you, since this movement will be easier to dump and replace with a new one than to waste time repairing it.

 See also: Deep Blue Daynight Recon T100 White 500M